sccu/jpath/README.md

 Jpath is - like jQuery - a node selector in tree-like structure.

 * You can use it with JSON, XML, YAML or built-in Map and List classes.
-* Do not parse json again.
+* Do not parse data again.
 It works with already made tree-like objects.

 Using with org.json.simple:
 ```java